gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-07-09-the-first-colour-playdate-game.md

 I do this by using the debug draw in the opposite way than it's supposed to be used.
 Instead of drawing just the debug information, I set the hole screen to draw in colour.
 Then, in the same way as above, at various points in my code I punch out areas of the screen I do not want drawn in colour.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/fqv1kwfW5r8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe><br>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/fqv1kwfW5r8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-One interesting thing about this is that I change the contrast (dither pattern opacity) of the golf greens when running in "colour mode" on the Simulator.
+One interesting thing about this technique is that I made things look better by changing the contrast (dither pattern opacity) of the golf greens only when running in "colour mode" on the Simulator.
 I think that's the only change to the graphics I've done so far but there is opportunity for more.

 When I sent a build out to testers I put a cryptic note in the changelog "added: chartreuse tinted glasses mode" but only one tester figured out what it referred to.
 I had asked ChatGPT to suggest a colour that sounds like a shade of red, but is actually a shade of green: it suggested chartreuse (and I use the chartreuse hex colour for the debug layer).